dimspith/dmenu/README.md

 dmenu - dynamic menu
 ====================
-dmenu is an efficient dynamic menu for X.
+dmenu is an efficient dynamic menu for X. This is a patched build containing the following patches:

+* caseinsensitive
+* highlight
+* numbers

+Additionally four new cmdline parameters are supported, specifying colors for highlighting matches from the **highlight** patch. these are:

+* `-hf`  highlight foreground
+* `-hb`  highlight background
+* `-shf` selected highlight foreground
+* `-shb` selected highlight background

 Requirements
 ------------